MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-firewall-with-advanced-security-administration-with-windows-powershell.md

 Configuring firewalls rule to allow connections if they are secure requires the corresponding traffic to be authenticated and integrity protected, and then optionally encrypted by IPsec.

 The following example creates a firewall rule that requires traffic to be authenticated.
-The command permits inbound Telnet network traffic only if the connection from the remote computer is authenticated by using a separate IPsec rule.
+The command permits inbound Telnet network traffic only if the connection from the remote device is authenticated by using a separate IPsec rule.

 **Netsh**